radius-project/recipes/docs/contributing/contributing-recipes.md

 1. Make sure there's an issue (bug or feature) raised, which sets the expectations for the contribution you are about to make.
 1. Fork the repository and create a new branch
 1. Add the recipe to the relevant directory following the [repository structure](../../README.md#repository-structure)
-1. Update the [README.md](https://github.com/radius-project/recipes/blob/main/local-dev/README.md) with the new recipe
+1. Update the [README.md] in the relevant directory where the Recipe is added.
+For eg : [local-dev](https://github.com/radius-project/recipes/blob/main/local-dev/README.md).
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green
 1. A maintainer of the repo will be assigned, and you can expect a review within a few days